HBRS-SDP/component-monitoring/README.md

 In this message:
 * if `map_outputs` is set to `false` or is not set at all, `healthStatus` is a list of key-value pairs of the output names specified in the monitor configuration file along with the output values corresponding to those
-* on the other hand, if `map_outputs` is set to `true`, `healthStatus` is a dictionary in which each value is a list of key-value pairs of the output names
+* if `map_outputs` is set to `true`, `healthStatus` is a dictionary in which each value is a list of key-value pairs of the output names

 ## Specification example

 To illustrate the component monitoring configuration described above, we can consider an example in which a robot has two laser scanners whose status we want to monitor.
-Let us suppose that we have two monitoring modes for the scanners, namely we can monitor whether (i) the hardware devices as such are recognised by the host operating system and (ii) the scanners are operational.
+Let us suppose that we have two monitoring modes for the scanners.
+Namely, we can monitor whether the scanners are: (i) recognised by the host operating system, and (ii) operational.
 A configuration file for this scenario would look as follows:

 ```
 name: laser_monitor